Mahmoud Dicko – Mali’s controversial guardian of faith | DW | 14.07.2020

 No confidence in IBK

-But President IBK's hopeful new beginnings failed to take root.
+But President Keita's hopeful new beginnings failed to take root.
 The formation of the new government dragged its heels for years, and elections had to be postponed.

 Read more: Mali: Incumbent Keita declared victor after disputed vote